lforst/glsp-vscode-integration/packages/vscode-integration/README.md

      * to the webview.
      *
      * Use the properties `onBeforeReceiveMessageFromServer` and `onBeforePropagateMessageToClient`
-     * of the GlspVscodeAdapter in order to control what messages are propagated
+     * of the GlspVscodeConnector in order to control what messages are propagated
      * and processed.
      */
-    readonly onClientReceiveEmitter: vscode.EventEmitter<unknown>;
+    readonly onSendToClientEmitter: vscode.EventEmitter<unknown>;

     /**
-     * This event is used to notify the VSCode integration about messages from the
+     * The VSCode integration will subscribe to this event to listen to messages
-     * client.
+     * from the client.
      *
      * Fire this event with the message the client wants to send to the server.
      *
      * Use the properties `onBeforeReceiveMessageFromClient` and `onBeforePropagateMessageToServer`
-     * of the GlspVscodeAdapter in order to control what messages are propagated
+     * of the GlspVscodeConnector in order to control what messages are propagated
      * and processed.
      */
-    readonly onClientSend: vscode.Event<unknown>;
+    readonly onClientMessage: vscode.Event<unknown>;
 }
 ```